Study Abroad Program Overview

 Most UCM courses are worth 5 quarter/3.3 semester UC units.
 Units taken during the pre-ILP

-and ILP do not count toward the semester minimum unit requirement.
+and ILP do not count toward the semester minimum unit or course requirement.

 Research and Independent Study